paramraghavan/beginners-py-learn/README.md

 - Book on [Data Structure with Python](http://home.ustc.edu.cn/~huang83/ds/Data%20Structures%20and%20Algorithms%20Using%20Python.pdf)
 - [Python and Data Structure - code examples](src/advance_stuff/data_structure)

+# Python and Databases
+- [Setup a local containarized rdbs instances](src/database/README.md), rdbms - Postgresql and nosql- MongoDB.
+Shows you how to do read operation using python database driver psycopg2, write to database is left as an exercise.

 # Mobile development using python - oh yes
 - https://docs.beeware.org/
 - https://kivy.org/#home. **Note**  packages for iOS can only be generated with Python 2.7 at the moment.